algolia/docsearch/docs/src/config-file.md

 ### `nb_hits` _Special_

-`nb_hits` automatically updated by DocSearch every time it runs your config.
-It is set to the number of records that were extracted and indexed.
+The number of records that were extracted and index by DocSearch.
 We check this key internally to keep track of any unintended spike or drop that could reveal a misconfiguration.

+`nb_hits` is updated automatically each time you run DocSearch on your config.
+If the term is a tty, DocSearch will prompt you before updating the field.
+To avoid being prompted, set the `UPDATE_NB_HITS` environment variable to `true` (to enable) or `false` (to disable).
+This variable can be set in the .env file alongside `APPLICATION_ID` and `API_KEY`.

-You don't have to touch it, we're documenting it here in case you were wondering what this was about.
+You don't have to modify this field.
+We're documenting it here in case you were wondering what it's all about.

 ### `only_content_level` _Optional_